nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 # Abstract

 This ENSIP introduces `hooks`, a new ENS field to support secure onchain data resolution including ZK-based credentials.
-Hooks expand ENS functionality beyond simple text resolution, establishing a framework for resolving verified onchain data on ENS names and profiles.
+Hooks establish a framework for resolving verified onchain data directy from smart contracts (resovlers) as well as ENS names and profiles.

 # Motivation